Supermoon: Definitions

 He came up with the name while reading Strategic Role Of Perigean Spring Tides in Nautical History and Coastal Flooding, published in 1976 by Fergus Wood, a hydrologist with NOAA.
 Nolle explained in 2011 that he based calculations on 90% of the difference in lunar apsis extremes for the solar year.
 In other words, a full or new moon is considered a supermoon if $ld_s \leq ld_p + 0.1 * (ld_a - ld_p)$, where $ld_s$ is the lunar distance at syzygy, $ld_a$ is the lunar distance at the greatest apogee of the year, and $ld_p$ is the lunar distance at the smallest perigee of the year.

 In practice, there is no official or even consistent definition of how near perigee the full Moon must occur to receive the supermoon label, and new moons rarely receive a supermoon label.
 Different sources give different definitions.

 The term perigee-syzygy or perigee full/new moon is preferred in the scientific community.
 Perigee is the point at which the Moon is closest in its orbit to the Earth, and syzygy is when the Earth, the Moon and the Sun are aligned, which happens at every full or new moon.
-Fred Eapenak uses Nolle's definition but preferring the label of full Moon at perigee, and using the apogee and perigee nearest in time rather than the greatest and least of the year.
+Fred Espenak uses Nolle's definition but preferring the label of full Moon at perigee, and using the apogee and perigee nearest in time rather than the greatest and least of the year.
 Wood used the definition of a full or new moon occurring within 24 hours of perigee and also used the label perigee-syzygy.

 Wood also coined the less-used term proxigee where perigee and the full or new moon are separated by 10 hours or less.

 Nolle has also added the concept of extreme supermoon in 2000 describing the concept as any new or full moons that are at "100% or greater of the mean perigee".